 You can do a little freelance work during naptime or when your spouse gets home at night.
 There are several benefits to this:

 - You still have the pride of contributing to the family budget.

 - Earning a side income helps take some pressure off your spouse.

 - You can keep your skills sharp for when you eventually reenter the work force.

-I’ve written a lot of articles on earning extra money that might help you get some ideas.
+I’ve written a lot of articles on earning extra money that will help you get some ideas.
 Check them out at the link below:

 Try to Stay at Home Part Time